 The Commission identified disclosure requirements which are related to, but not the same as U.S. GAAP, IFRS, or other SEC disclosure requirements.
 In response to these “overlapping requirements”, the SEC proposed:

-- Removing disclosure requirements that either: (1) require disclosures that convey reasonably similar information to, or are encompassed by, the disclosures that result from compliance with the overlapping U.S. GAAP, IFRS, or SEC disclosure requirements; or (2) require disclosures incremental to the overlapping U.S. GAAP, IFRS, or SEC disclosure requirements and may no longer be useful to investors.
+- Removing requirements that either: (1) require disclosures that convey reasonably similar information to, or are encompassed by, the disclosures that result from compliance with the overlapping U.S. GAAP, IFRS, or SEC disclosure requirements; or (2) require disclosures incremental to the overlapping U.S. GAAP, IFRS, or SEC disclosure requirements and may no longer be useful to investors.

 - Integrating SEC disclosure requirements that overlap with, but require information incremental to, other SEC disclosure requirements.